riturajshakti/super-easy-validator/DOCS.md

 This will make sure at most one of the 3 fields is given.

 Suppose you want at most `n` number of fields to be present from a set of fields.
-You can achieve this using `size:` keyword. e.g.
+You can achieve this using `size:` keyword.
+The `size:` part is not counted as a field. e.g.

 ```js
 let rules = {